yqli00000/CLASP/README.md

 ![Perception-as-Tool framework](assets/comparison.png)

-Rather than fine-tuning an MLLM to perform detection, localization, and explanation, the Perception-as-Tool framework decouples specialized forgery perception from natural language generation.
+Rather than fine-tuning an MLLM to perform detection, localization, and explanation, the collaborative framework between forgery perception tools and MLLMs decouples specialized forgery perception from natural language generation.

 ## Method

 ![PATE-Forensics architecture](assets/method_cn.png)

-Built on DINOv3-L/16 with LoRA adaptation, PATE-Forensics jointly models global, patch-level, and region-level evidence and uses localization outputs to guide an MLLM in generating explanations of visible forgery traces.
+Built on DINOv3-L/16 with LoRA adaptation,  CLASP jointly models global, patch-level, and region-level evidence and uses localization outputs to guide an MLLM in generating explanations of visible forgery traces.

 ## Environment